Dilydigre/ai/DOC.md

 | /generate | GET,POST | - | status as boolean in "status" and base64 encoded png image in "image" | status = false means error during image generation, image will then be none|
 | /generate_prompt | POST | "description" as str | status as boolean in "status" and base64 encoded png image in "image" | status = false means error during image generation, image will then be none|

+## AI

+## Link AI API
+To ensure a fonctionnal connection between API and the model, model has to implement the following functions :
+- `generate_without_prompt` with no arguments and returns a 3D or 4D array of integers of values between 0 and 255 representing the generated image by the model
+- `generate_with_prompt` with one argument which is the user prompt and return a 3D or 4D array of integers of values between 0 and 255 representing the generated image by the model